 GPO Box 158, Canberra City 2601

 Ph: 13 22 81

 ACT Office of Aboriginal and Torres Strait Islander Affairs

-The ACT Government undertook an extensive genealogy project with the ACT Aboriginal community during 2010-2012 to compile a comprehensive genealogical database.
+The ACT Government undertook an extensive genealogy project (August 2012 – Our Kin Our Country PDF) with the ACT Aboriginal community during 2010-2012 to compile a comprehensive genealogical database.
 This project was called the Our Kin, Our Country genealogy project, The database documents more than 5000 individuals and includes a collection of some 2000 primary source records.
 For information about this database contact the Office of Aboriginal and Torres Strait Islander Affairs.

 Level 3, 11 Moore Street, Canberra ACT 2601

 Find & Connect assists people who grew up in orphanages, children’s homes, institutions and foster homes.
 Find & Connect can help you obtain your personal records and where possible trace your history and understand why you were placed into care.
 The service also provides personalised counselling and support.

 The Benevolent Society’s Post Adoption Resource Centre provides information, counselling and support to people affected by adoption in New South Wales and the ACT.

 Suite 253, Level 5, 7-11 The Avenue, Hurstville NSW 1481